 An ambulatory patient can wear or carry the monitor using the wearable strap or the patient carry strap (optional accessories).
+Medical personnel can use the transport stretcher carry strap to keep the monitor with a patient during stretcher transport.

 WARNING When the patient is wearing or carrying the monitor, carefully route any patient cabling to reduce the possibility of patient entanglement or strangulation.
 Use the supplied garment clips to secure the cable properly.